BlueChilli/ChilliSource.Front.Modules/docs/style-helpers/index.md

 #### Embedded Google Fonts

-Since you won't be providing the source files, you can't unfotunately use `@font-face` declaration.
-This is being done behind the scenes by Google Fonts itself.
+Since you won't be providing the source files, you can't unfortunately use `@font-face` declaration since this is being done behind the scenes by Google Fonts itself.

 Steps: